Kenbo0601/local_llm_assistant/README.md

-# Local LLM Assistant with Chroma + RAG
+# A lightweight RAG-based local LLM assistant

+This app is a fully local Text-to-SQL assistant that runs on your own machine — no data ever leaves your computer.

-A lightweight RAG-based assistant using ChromaDB as a local vector store and Sentence-Transformers for embeddings.
+It uses a lightweight Retrieval-Augmented Generation (RAG) system built with ChromaDB as the vector store and Sentence-Transformers for embeddings.
+The goal is to allow users to query their structured data (SQLite `.db` files) using natural language, powered by a local Large Language Model (LLM).

 ## Features
-- Vector search over your notes, PDFs, or any text
-- Chroma as local, persistent DB
+- 💾 **Local Vector Database with ChromaDB**
+  Store your `.db` files locally, and the app will create a vectorized representation of your database schema and sample data.

+- 🤖 **LLM-Powered SQL Generation**
+  Uses a local LLM (no API keys or internet required) to generate SQL queries from your natural language questions.

+- 🔍 **RAG-Based Querying**
+  Retrieves relevant database information and context before generating a query, increasing accuracy and relevance.

+- 🔐 **Fully Local Execution**
+  Privacy-focused — no external services or cloud dependencies.

-- Easy to plug in OpenAI or local LLMs
+- ⚡ **Lightweight and Easy to Use**
+  Simple UI to load databases, manage collections, and interact with your data using a chat interface.

 ## Usage
 1. **Install Ollama (for Local LLM Inference)**